Synnotech-AG/Synnotech.DatabaseAbstractions.Mocks/readme.md

 - `TransactionsWithIndexesMustBeRolledBack`: checks that the specified transactions were rolled back.
 Simply pass in the indexes of the corresponding transactions.
 Especially useful when combined with `TransactionsWithIndexesMustBeCommitted`.
 - `MustBeDisposed`: checks if the specified session as well as all tracked transactions were disposed.

 Please keep in mind: most ORMs as well as Synnotech.DatabaseAbstractions do not support nested transactions.
 This is why `AsyncTransactionalSessionMock` (and `TransactionalSessionMock`) checks that the previous transaction has been disposed before a new transaction is started.
-You can change this behavior by passing `false` to the `ensurePreviousTransactionIsClosed` contructor parameter.
+You can change this behavior by passing `false` to the `ensurePreviousTransactionIsClosed` constructor parameter.